Witch Island: Davis family feud

 In a document signed February 6, 1886, Mary Odlum and Thomas Boyd released Albion Odlum of any liability with the estate.
-This was less than 3 months prior to the trial date.
+This was less than three months prior to the trial date.
 Since legal proceedings tend to protract, the Davis' children likely long filed the suit.
 Thomas and Mary used this note to liberate the Gamage family from attachment to the case.

 The trouble stemmed from his last will and testament of July 30, 1880.
 Undoubtedly not his first will and testament, he created this will with his second wife and young children, Josaphine Oram and William, in mind.
 All his children from his first marriage were adults.
 On the other hand, Josie and William were seven and three in 1880, respectively.
 Quoting from the fifth clause of the will, "I wish to state that I have designedly omitted to make any provision herein for my other children as I consider them competent to take care of themselves."
 The callous rhetoric alluded to potential challenges within the family for Samuel Davis to completely cut all his adult children from any inheritance.

 Per Davis' will, he owned a field, pasture and island.
 Appraisers valued his real estate at $591.
-Specifically, The assessed Davis Island at $233.
+Specifically, they assessed Davis Island at $233.
 Specifically, he left the island to his son, William, who was nine years old in 1886.

-The trial lasted 2 days in late April 1886.
+The trial lasted two days in late April 1886.
 The jury had the case in their hands for over 2 hours.
 They struggled with multifarious legal complexities involved.
 In the end, they ruled in favor of Freeman Davis and his siblings.
 Gilbert Fisher, Mary's attorney, did file a motion to set aside this verdict and associated exceptions.
 To what end is unknown.

-Davis Island Sold
+Davis Island sold

 Some ownership clearly remained with Mary and her children because they were able to sell the island.
 On behalf of young William, Thomas Boyd sold Davis Island to Daniel Gano and Anna Chittenden on October 29, 1887, only a year and a half after the trial.
 Boyd sold it to the Chittendens in undivided equal sections for $200.
 With this sale, any association of the Gamage and Davis families to the property ended.